TineFr/PineHillVinyl/src/README.md

 Clone this repo

-## Run the backend
+## Run the server
-In the current state of the project, the backend is not yet functional
+In the current state of the project, the server is not yet functional

 ## Run the frontend